primeinc/tun/docs/USAGE.md

 The `-DryRun` mode will:
 1. Skip all Azure operations (no CustomScript extension deployment)
 2. Set up all local files and PowerShell module components
-3. Use placeholder values for configuration settings
+3. Use existing or override IP values rather than placeholder values
 4. Skip secure permission settings that would require administrator access

 ### Force Redeployment